Comfort, comfort my people,

 says your God. — Isaiah 40:1

 Suffering, in all its various forms, is a universal human experience.
 While there often isn’t an answer to the question why suffering exists, there are many answers to how we can respond to the suffering of others.
-Our devotions explore how God comforts us, and how we can comfort others in times of suffering.
+Our devotions explore how God comforts us, and how we can help Israel’s most vulnerable and comfort others in times of suffering.

 I love it when technology and social media come together for a good purpose.
 A few months ago, a photo with an inspiring message behind it went viral.
 The picture was of three young men, all employees of the Dutch Bros.
 Coffee drive-thru in Vancouver, Canada, holding hands with a woman in a car with heads bent in prayer.
 The picture was taken and posted by the customer behind the woman in the car.

 The story behind the photo is that the three workers saw the woman in tears and found out that her husband had passed away the night before.
 The young men stopped everything to comfort the woman and pray with her.
 Once the story went viral and news stations picked it up, Pierce Dunn who was part of the impromptu “prayer team” that day said, “If every single person . . . did an act of kindness and had a smile on their face every single day, the world would be a completely different place.”

 In the book of Isaiah we read, “Comfort, comfort my people, says your God.”
 The prophet was speaking specifically about Jerusalem, but I believe this directive applies to all of God’s people.
 When we see someone in pain, God directs us to provide them with comfort.
 This is how we serve God and share His love with others.